kingcons/clones/JOURNAL.md

 all of them is super doable.
 I should retry testing tomorrow with _that_ as my mindset and I'll do just fine.
 Then I can move into testing the pattern table bits and bobs.
 Before you know it, I'll just throw some plumbing together and have graphics.
 Well, maybe not sprites. :)

+### Testing Fetches (01/01/2019)

+Today was pretty successful.
+I ultimately only spent an hour or two really focused on PPU hacking.
+But that time was spent pretty fluidly working on writing tests and implementing so I feel I've hit on the right things to test.
+Namely, I have functions for scrolling by a tile or a line as well as for fetching nametable, attribute table, or pattern table data.
+Testing is simple.
+Just build a PPU object, set up data in nametables or elsewhere as desired, check fetch output.
+Then tweak the scrolling info and check output again.

+In as much as there was an insight, it was just to separate the fetching and scrolling logic and expose it directly since that was the thing I could write clear and simple tests for.
+This isn't a new discovery but testing is something I struggle with at times.
+Mostly because you have to make some decisions about interfaces and ... well, that step is hard for unfamiliar problems.

+The biggest implementation hurdles I hit were knowing what should depend on COARSE-X/Y vs FINE-X/Y and mirroring.
+I had a particular surprise with testing nametable fetches for tile scrolling because the test ROM I use is horizontally mirrored.
+It seemed to me we should wrap to the "other" nametable but it was wrapping around to the beginning of the same nametable.
+I think this is actually correct behavior at this point after looking carefully at nesdev wiki and checking one or two other emulators.
+Basically, horizontal mirroring is used for vertical scrolling and vertical mirroring for horizontal scrolling.
+Whoever decided to name things that way ...

+Anyhow, next steps should be computing the palette index for a pixel based on FINE-X/Y.
+Once I can do that, it'll be about time to just write some loops in CLONES.RENDER and then hand the framebuffer off to CLONES.DISPLAY for drawing.
+Oh, and then sprites.
+Here's hoping. :)